How to Select and Use Various Assessment Methods in Your Program

 Version 2023.1

 This section provides guidance on the selection and use of a variety of assessment methods and tools such as surveys, inventories, and classroom observation to measure progress and drive future action.
 The section includes (1) general guidance on how to engage in actionable assessment and specific guidance on assessment methods for (2) departmental function and initiatives, (3) teaching effectiveness, and (4) student learning.
 For more details, see the supplements on Possible Key Performance Indicators for Departments; How to Design Surveys, Interviews, and Focus Groups; and How to Analyze, Visualize, and Interpret Departmental Data.
 This section is organized somewhat differently from other sections in the EP3 Guide, with a focus on implementation strategies for specific assessment methods, rather than general actionable practices.
+While the guidance in this section on how to assess student learning provides many useful tools for assessment of

 Benefits